jaketg97/test/README.md

 ## Hi there!

 My name's Jake, and I'm an aspiring applied microeconomist hoping to specialize in public or labor economics.
 Right now I'm working as a research analyst at Northwestern University in the Global Poverty Research Lab; I plan on applying to Econ PhD programs next fall (Autumn 2021).
-I use this site as a sounding board for my half baked ideas. **To be clear, all work shared here is preliminary and personal unless stated otherwise** (don't blame my employer for any of my shoddy work).
+I use this site as a sounding board for my half baked ideas. **To be clear, all work shared here is preliminary and personal** (don't blame my employer for any of my shoddy work).
 Critiques are welcome at [jaketg97@gmail.com](mailto:jaketg97@gmail.com).
 Before we get to the undeveloped ideas though, here are some shameless plugs...

 [Here's my CV](main_files/Gosselin, Jacob - CV.pdf) &nbsp; &nbsp; [And my twitter](https://twitter.com/jaketg97) &nbsp; &nbsp; [And my LinkedIn](https://www.linkedin.com/in/jacobgosselin/)